cykerway/complete-alias/README.md

 to this problem:

 -   It is **generic**.
-The program works with all commonly defined aliases, even those with leading redirections.
+The program works with all commonly defined aliases, even those with leading redirections and those aliasing to themselves.

 -   It is **universal**.
-The same program completes all aliases blindly and users don't have to define different completion functions for different aliases.
+A single program completes all aliases blindly, which means users don't have to define different completion functions for different aliases.

 -   It is **programmatic**.
-Aliases are completed automatically by machine without human intervention.
+Aliases are completed automatically by the program as you type without any human intervention.

 # Installation & Usage